nikolalazovski/currency_convertor/README.md

 SQL_PORT=[DB_PORT]

-# Template for the Currency Service API
+# Template for the Currency Service API.
+Do not change this variable!
 CURRENCY_API_URL_TEMPLATE=https://free.currconv.com/api/v7/convert?q={}_{}&compact=ultra&apiKey={}
 # The ID you got from the API service explained before
 CURRENCY_API_ID=[The ID you got from the API service explained before]
-# this is the time period for the periodic task executed by celery worker
+# this is the time period(in seconds) for the periodic task executed by celery worker
 PERIODIC_TASK_PERIOD=240

 # RabbitMQ credentials & URL